mindis/cellstore/documentation/3-archives-0-archives.md

 Spreadsheet analogy
 -------------------

 Archives can be though of as Excel files.
 An Excel file is saved with an .xlsx extension, an Archive is saved with a .xbrl extension.
-What is inside (i.e., the XBRL syntax) is irrelevant to business users.
-These details are hidden to them.
+Just like the internal structure of Excel files is hidden from Excel users, the XBRL syntax that is inside a cell store archive is irrelevant to business users or to developers.
+Cell stores shield their users from these physical-level details.
+Developers interact with a REST API.
+Business users interact with a spreadsheet-like front-end.